Explore career options

 Other routes to further qualifications

-- Short and part-time professional and vocational qualifications.
 These are available at further education colleges, private colleges, online and by distance learning.
 For more information about courses across the UK visit The National Careers Service.
 To find out about opportunities to study in your local area visit the online prospectus for the relevant institution or centre.
+There are now many short qualifications that can be studied remotely, many of which are free, from providers such as Future Learn.

-- Knowledge Transfer Partnerships is a scheme which involves graduates working in companies on strategic business and product development projects.
+The Knowledge Transfer Partnership Scheme involves graduates working in companies on strategic business and product development projects.
 These projects are jointly supervised by the business and university and you get the opportunity to register for further qualifications while working.

 - Accredited Online Colleges - AccreditedOnlineColleges.org